Vegan Quinoa Patties are crispy, protein-packed veggie cakes that are gluten-free, meatless, and made with no breadcrumbs.

 For "chickpea egg"

-- 2 green onions (scallions) finely sliced, about ¾ cup
+- 2 green onions finely sliced, ~¾ cup (OR use yellow onion)

-- 1 green garlic thinly sliced, about 3 tablespoon
+- 1 green garlic thinly sliced (OR 1 minced garlic clove)

 - ½ teaspoon red pepper flakes